Get Quotes

 For example, some online insurance quoting systems seem like they are giving you direct quotes but instead you are receiving estimates and will need to wait for emails from different insurers before you get an accurate quote.
 5 Minute Insure, on the other hand, provides real-time quotes direct from the insurance companies so within minutes you know what rates are being offered.
 You can then instantly select your best quote and buy your insurance.
 No waiting for emails or clicking on ads that could make you a potential lead.

-This article has been reviewed by licensed insurance industry expert Moshe Fishman.
+This article has been reviewed by licensed insurance industry expert Moshe Fishman on July 7, 2025.

 Comparing insurance quotes is a great way to find the best coverage and rates possible for your situation.
 There is more than one way to get these quotes.
 You can call your agent and other insurance companies or use an online website to get quotes.
 But your best bet is to seek real-time quotes to be sure you are getting the most up-to-date information.